neuecc/UniRx/README.md

 }
 ```

 View is Scene, Unity hierarchy.
 View to Presenter associates by Unity Engine on initialize.
 XxxAsObservable is created a Signal simply, no overhead.
 SubscribeToText and SubscribeToInteractable(like Command) is simple binding like helper.
 There are simple tools but very powerful.
-It is natural for Unity and achieve maximum performance and clear architecture.
+It is natural for Unity and achieve maximum performance and clean architecture.

+Of course you can use with other MVVM(or MV*) framework.
+UniRx/ReactiveProperty is only simple toolkit.

 ObservableUIBehaviour
 ---